PedroCo3lho/lightining_node_api/README.md

 - Iterating on the JSON structure ([reference](https://ectobit.com/blog/parsing-json-in-rust/))

 ## How long did you spend on this project?
-I spent **4 days**: 1 day studying the stack and 3 days creating demos and building the solution.
-My learning repo, which includes study materials and demos, can be found here:
+I spent **4 days**: the 1st day studying and choosing the stack; the 2nd day creating demos and the 3rd and 4º building the solution.
+My learning repo, which includes the study materials I used and demos, can be found here:
 - [rust_studies](https://github.com/PedroCo3lho/rust_studies/tree/main)

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?
-I chose to use Supabase PostgresSQL to avoid additional local database setup.
+I chose to use Supabase PostgreSQL to avoid additional local database setup.
+With more time I would:
+- Type more the code;
+- Handle better the possible errors;
+- Containerize the solution;
+- Implement better concurrency with async;
+- Create tests to measure the performance, errors and security;

 ## What do you think is the weakest part of your project?